Arbeideren (Hamar): 1909–1913

 The Hamar-based newspaper Demokraten ("The Democrat") was started on 15 September 1909.
 The initiator and first editor was Olav Kringen, who had ample experience as the editor of Social-Demokraten from 1903 until 1906.
 Demokraten was the Labour Party organ for the Mjøsa Cities and Hedemarken, but in its first years it also covered Gudbrandsdalen and Østerdalen, two northern regions.
 The name Østoplandenes Socialistiske Partiblad was considered for the newspaper, but the historical name Demokraten prevailed.
 The name was suggested by local Labour MP Karl Amundsen.
 Demokraten's coverage of Gudbrandsdalen soon ended, and in southern Østerdalen a new labour newspaper, Østerdalens Arbeiderblad, was set up in 1915.
 In northern Østerdalen, Arbeidets Rett was popular among the labour movement.
 According to reports in Demokraten the newspaper again began to cover news from a part of Gudbrandsdalen, namely the city Lillehammer, in 1912.

 When it came to building up a new newspaper, Kringen had a certain personal drive, as he ran for parliament in 1909.
 When he lost the election, he also lost interest to a certain degree.
-He resigned in 1912 and Ole Holmen, a member of the Vang municipal council, took over as chief editor.
+He resigned in 1912 and Ole Holmen, a member of the municipal council of Vang Municipality, took over as chief editor.
 However, he ran afoul of other people involved with the newspaper and was fired in 1913.

 The newspaper originally had the tagline Socialistisk blad for Oplandene ("Socialist Paper for Oplandene"), but in 1910 this was changed to Talsmand for Arbeiderbevægelsen ("Spokesman for the Labour Movement").
 It was printed by the company A. Sæther.
 The newspaper was issued three times a week until 1 July 1913, from which point it was increased to six times a week.
 As part of this ambitious increase, Demokraten also had 3,000 copies in circulation, unprecedented in its history.